joshsilverman/Dijkstra/cosi180/ReadMe.txt

 I implemented Prim using the adjaceny list for the graph.
 I made the heap/dictionary structure more general so it can now be used to do operations on both vertices (time/distance from origin to vertex) and edges (edge weight).

 OutputPrim.txt is a tour using Prim's algorithm.
+The tour begining at T takes 292 legs and 15.9 miles.

 2B